cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 In the CRD, the `metadata.name` field represents the name the object will have in Kubernetes, which is guaranteed to be unique per namespace.
-There is also the field `spec.name` which is the name that will be used for the database created in Postgres.
+There is also the field `spec.name`, which is the name that will be used for the database created in Postgres.

 !!!
 Note